Super-Protocol/docs/docs/marketplace/marketplace/list.md

 sidebar_position: 1
 ---

-This screen display AI models or datasets available on the Marketplace.
-You can lease AI models and datasets by adding them to orders.
-Read [How to Place an Order](/marketplace/guides/place-order) for detailed instructions.
+This screen lists AI models or datasets offered for lease on the Marketplace.
+You can lease the content listed here by adding it to your orders.
+Read [How to Place an Order](/marketplace/guides/place-order) for step-by-step instructions.

+## Offers

 The list in the center of the screen provides essential information about available offers: